LloydLabs/wsb-detect/README.md

 Checks if the raw device `\\.\GLOBALROOT\device\vmsmb` can be opened, which is used for communication with the host over SMB.

 ### `wsb_detect_cmd`
-On startup, Windows sandbox under the `RunOnce` key in `HKEY_LOCAL_MACHINE` for a command which sets the password never to expire.
+On startup, search under the `RunOnce` key in `HKEY_LOCAL_MACHINE` for a command which sets the password never to expire.

 ### `wsb_detect_office`
 Checks for the `OfficePackagesForWDAG` in the current root drive, which seems to be used for Windows Defender Microsoft Office emulation.